-As a UX Designer specializing in software, physical product design was completely new to me.
-But when I faced an everyday problem with plant pots, I saw an opportunity to apply my design skills in a new way.
-Without any prior experience in industrial design, I decided to take on the challenge of solving this problem.
+As a UX designer, physical product design was completely new to me.
+But when I ran into a common problem with plant pots, I saw a chance to apply my design skills in a new way.
+With no background in industrial design, I took on the challenge.

-Through this project, I learned a lot about industrial design, manufacturing, material science, and 3D printing.
-This case study shares my journey from identifying the issue to creating a practical and functional solution.
+Along the way, I learned about manufacturing, materials, and 3D printing.
+This case study shares how I went from spotting the problem to creating a simple, practical solution.

 Most plant pots have a tray underneath to collect excess water.
 However, I noticed a common issue: water often accumulates in the tray, leading to algae growth, mosquito breeding, and an overall unpleasant appearance.
 As a plant owner myself, I found the process of regularly lifting the pot to empty the tray tedious and time-consuming.
 This problem was not just a minor inconvenience but something I experienced frequently.